padresmurfa/style_guides/csharp_unit_tests.md

     [Fact]
     public void Test_FooBar_IsFoo()
     {
-        // MOCKING
-        Mock<ILogger<UserService>> mockLogger = new Mock<ILogger<UserService>>();
+        // MOCKING: create a mocked logger that has info level enabled Mock<ILogger<UserService>> mockLogger = new Mock<ILogger<UserService>>();
         mockLogger.Setup(l => l.IsEnabled(LogLevel.Information)).Returns(true);

-        // SETUP
-        ILogger<UserService> envLogger = mockLogger.Object;
+        // SETUP: hide the fact that we're using a mocked logger ILogger<UserService> envLogger = mockLogger.Object;

-        // SYSTEM UNDER TEST
-        UserService sut = new UserService(envLogger);
+        // SYSTEM UNDER TEST: instantiate and initialize the system under test UserService sut = new UserService(envLogger);

-        // WHEN
+        // WHEN: exercise the test case
         bool actualResult = sut.IsFoo();

-        // EXPECTATIONS
-        string expectedLogMessageFragment = "IsFoo was called";
+        // EXPECTATIONS: we expect a log message to have been emitted, and the result to be true string expectedLogMessageFragment = "IsFoo was called";

-        // BEHAVIOR
+        bool expectedResult = true;

+        // THEN: Verify that the actual status code and result match expectations.
+        Assert.Equal(expectedResult, actualResult);

-        // we expect IsFoo to log a message on info level mockLogger.Verify(
+        // BEHAVIOR: we expect IsFoo to have logged a message on info level mockLogger.Verify(
             log => log.Log(
                 It.Is<LogLevel>(l => l == LogLevel.Information),